ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/Expression_Matrix.md

         └─ sequence [Feature Barcode only]
 ```

-Can be read into R or Python for downstream processing.
+The result is a single file completely describing the gene x cell matrix, which can be read into R or Python for downstream processing.

 The hdf5 has a number of advantages we'll talk more about when we get into data analysis.

-### Bam output
+### BAM output

 10x Chromium cellular and molecular barcode information for each read is stored as TAG fields: